martin-braun/CocChad/README.md

 My NvChad customs for coc.nvim, nvim-dap, VSCode, FireNvim etc.

-This custom set is meant to be installed on top of NvChad.
-It focuses on reverting some original behavior of nvim as well as providing a `coc.nvim` configuration with many language servers out of the box.
+This configuration is meant to be installed on top of Neovim.
+It installs NvChad, but focuses on reverting some original behavior of Neovim as well as providing a `coc.nvim` configuration with many language servers out of the box.
 It also comes with `nvim-dap` and some extensions for some languages to give debugging support right out-of-the-box.

+This configuration also enables Neovim to be used in compat mode with VSCode and FireNvim.

 ## Installation